timkim-qeexo/Qeexo-ML-SDK/README.md

             2. write function
             3. read function

+Feedback)
+Generating project files according to the overall design is done very well.
+However, there is a lack of detail regarding the parameters and return values of the functions.

 Prompt 2)
 https://github.com/1und0/ShakeTrack/blob/master/dataset/01/user1/1A.csv and https://github.com/1und0/ShakeTrack/blob/master/dataset/01/user1/1B.
 After reading the csv data and learning the gbm model with cmsis nn, QxModel.c and QxModel.h files are created so that the user can use new input data.
 Generate code to infer whether A or B is used using QxML.c and QxML.h.

+Feedback)
+When asked to provide data links from the web and create functions related to ML training and inference, the basic structure and functions are well-generated.
+However, the code related to actual GBM training is not generated, and the user is asked to create the code themselves.

 Prompt 3)
 Please make Makefile to build source codes to a static library with name 'libQxModel.a'

+Feedback)
+The creation of the Makefile is done very well.

 Prompt 4)
 in Makefile, download cmsis source codes to build a library.

+Feedback)
+The creation of the Makefile is done very well, and the addition of necessary features to the Makefile is also well-handled.

 Prompt 5)
 Create comments with doxygen format.

+Feedback) Comments are generated very well too.